Export Google Maps Places to CSV with Coordinates (Lat/Lng)

 In Excel

-- Use Power Map (3D Maps) to visualize your places geographically
+- Use 3D Maps (Insert β 3D Map) to visualize your places geographically

 - Create pivot tables to analyze places by list, region, or other attributes